SeRL: Self-Play Reinforcement Learning for Large Language Models with Limited Data: Experiments

 To investigate this issue, we perform a case study (Tab.~\ref{box:reward_hacking_case}) and observe that although the intermediate reasoning is often correct, the model consistently ends with the final statement: ``The final answer is: $\boxed{0}$.''
 This behavior arises because our reward function is based on majority voting.
 If all $n_{vote}$ sampled responses from the LLM produce the same (albeit incorrect) answer, such as $\boxed{0}$, each response receives a high reward, despite being a wrong answer.
 The root cause of this phenomenon lies in the difficulty of the instruction.
 When an instruction is too hard, the model struggles to produce consistent answers across samples, leading to unstable or misleading reward signals.
 To address this, we introduce a dual-end difficulty filtering mechanism to filter out instructions with insufficient answer agreement, i.e., those with $r_{\text{mean}} < \gamma_{\text{diff}}$.
 Similarly, overly easy instructions do not contribute meaningfully to learning and are also filtered by applying the upper threshold $r_{\text{mean}} > \gamma_{\text{easy}}$.
 With this dual-end clipped difficulty filtering mechanism, the reward hacking issue is mitigated in subsequent experiments.

+\textbf{(b) All of our proposed data filtering strategies demonstrate their effectiveness.} To demonstrate the effectiveness of each filtering strategy in the online filtering process, we conducted an ablation study as shown in Tab.~\ref{tab:filter_strategy_ablation}.
+The results show that every filtering strategy contributes to the model’s performance, as removing any of them leads to a decline in overall results.
+In particular, omitting the difficulty filter may cause reward hacking, as illustrated in Fig.~\ref{fig:reward_hacking}.

+\phantomsection \textbf{(c) Our method effectively mitigates the bias inherently introduced by self-instruction and self-rewarding.} Our proposed method is specifically designed to minimize this bias as much as possible, and matches the performance of methods using extensive data with verifiable rewards, despite the limited amount of seed data used in our method.

+For the self-instruction module, we introduce an online filtering strategy that maintains data quality while promoting diversity in the generated samples.
+We have provided a comprehensive analysis of the generated data in terms of quality, difficulty, and diversity, as detailed in Appendix~\ref{appendix:instruction_analysis}.
+These results demonstrate the reliability of our self-instruction method for data generation.

-\phantomsection \textbf{Our Self-Rewarding Method is Effective.} Self-rewarding methods are fundamentally designed to approximate the true reward.
-Their effectiveness can be evaluated by measuring how closely the estimated rewards align with the ground-truth rewards, as greater agreement indicates more accurate reward estimation.
-To quantify this, we calculate the cosine similarity between the estimated rewards and the ground-truth rewards, with higher similarity indicating greater accuracy in reward estimation.
-We sample 16 responses from the MATH-500 dataset and computed rewards for each using three methods: majority-vote-based reward, model-based reward and rule-based reward.
-The rule-based reward is regarded as the ground-truth reward, against which we compute the cosine similarity of other alternative reward estimates.
-As shown in Fig.~\ref{fig:reward_relation}, on both LLaMA-3.2-3B-Instruct and Qwen-2.5-7B-Instruct, the majority-vote-based reward demonstrates significantly higher alignment with the rule-based reward, indicating superior accuracy in reward estimation.
+For the self-rewarding module, as stated in the related works~\citep{yuan2025selfrewarding,zhang2025right,zuo2025ttrl}, estimation bias is inevitable in self-rewarding settings.
+Our majority-voting reward method assigns rewards based on the consistency among multiple sampled responses, offering greater stability than scoring individual responses.
+To demonstrate this, we calculate the cosine similarity between the estimated rewards and the ground-truth rewards, with higher similarity indicating greater accuracy in reward estimation.
+As shown in Fig.~\ref{fig:reward_relation}, on both LLaMA-3.2-3B-Instruct and Qwen-2.5-7B-Instruct, the majority-voting reward demonstrates significantly higher alignment with the rule-based reward, indicating superior accuracy in reward estimation.
 In contrast, the low accuracy of the model-based reward on LLaMA-3.2-3B-Instruct likely accounts for the underperformance of SR-DPO on this model.
 Additionally, the model-based reward shows higher consistency with the rule-based reward on Qwen-2.5-7B-Instruct, which accounts for the relatively better performance of SR-DPO on Qwen-2.5-7B-Instruct.
+More comparisons of reward methods and alignment metric results can be found in Appendix~\ref{appendix:more_reward_comparison}.